How To Get Into Airport Lounges On Your Next Trip

 Before I share exactly how to get into airport lounges, I think it’s important for you to know what they are.

-In general, the food and drink (including alcohol, beer, and wine) are complimentary in these lounges.
-Many have showers which I really appreciate on long travel days.
+In general, the food and drink (including alcohol, beer, and wine) are complimentary in these airport lounges, such as the Delta Sky Clubs.
+Many have showers, which I really appreciate on long travel days.
 Some have sleeper pods, fitness rooms and classes, and even spa services!
 It’s mind-blowing for people who don’t know that airport lounges exist, let alone how to get into airport lounges.

-SIDE NOTE: After writing this post, I realized that I don’t ever take photos inside of lounges.
+SIDE NOTE: After writing this post, I realized that I never take photos in lounges.
 So, I pulled a few from my phone.
-But, during my upcoming travels, I’ll try to take more and update this post so that you can see just how amazing they are!
+But during my upcoming travels, I’ll try to take more photos and update this post so you can see just how amazing they are!

 Terrace at the Atlanta Centurion Lounge